Treatment for Crohn’s disease

 - Gastroduodenal, which causes stomach inflammation

-Crohn’s disease may occur at any age, but it is usually most prevalent in people between the ages of 15 and 35.
-The cause of Crohn’s disease is not known, however, it has been linked to problems with the body’s immune system response.
+Crohn’s disease may occur at any age, but it is usually most prevalent in people between 15 and 35.
+The cause of Crohn’s disease is not known.
+However, it has been linked to problems with the body’s immune system response.
 The body may be overreacting to normal bacteria in the intestines.

 What causes Crohn’s disease?

 What causes Crohn’s disease is unknown.
 Research suggests it may involve a person’s gene.
-Other causes of Crohn’s disease are: environment, Smoking, and diet are also thought to play a role in triggering Crohn’s.
+Other causes of Crohn’s disease are environment, Smoking, and diet, which are also thought to be triggering Crohn’s.

 Bacteria in the digestive tract may cause the body’s immune system to attack your healthy cells.

 Inflammatory Bowel Disease (IBD) often runs in families.
-If you have a parent, sibling, or another family member with Crohn’s, you may be at an increased risk of also having it.
-There are several specific mutations (changes) to your genes that can predispose people to develop Crohn’s disease.
+If you have a parent, sibling, or another family member with Crohn’s, you may be at an increased risk of having it.
+Several specific mutations (changes) to your genes can predispose people to develop Crohn’s disease.

 Cigarette smoking could as much as double your risk of Crohn’s disease.

-Mycobacterium para-tuberculosis and measles virus has been proposed as a potential cause of Crohn’s disease.
+Mycobacterium para-tuberculosis and measles virus has been proposed as potential cause of Crohn’s disease.

-High intake of refined sugar and low intake of fiber from fruits and vegetables have been reported in patients with Crohn’s disease.
+High refined sugar intake and low fiber intake from fruits and vegetables have been reported in patients with Crohn’s disease.

-There is uncertainty about the causes of Crohn’s Disease, and no definite biomedical cure exists for the disease.
-In a bid to accurately diagnose, procedures such as sigmoidoscopies, colonoscopies, barium enemas, and capsule endoscopies, and CT scans are used.
-The following factors such are likely responsible for its etiology:
+There is uncertainty about the causes of Crohn’s Disease, and no definite biomedical cure exists.
+Procedures such as sigmoidoscopies, colonoscopies, barium enemas, capsule endoscopies, and CT scans are used to diagnose accurately.
+The following factors are likely responsible for its etiology: